Swival/calibra/docs.md/advanced.md

 ### CLI mode failure classification

 When a reviewer is configured, trials run via the `swival` CLI subprocess.
 Failure classification in this mode works differently: if the subprocess times out, it's classified as `timeout`.
 If exit code is 0, report-based classification is used (same as Session mode).
 For non-zero exit codes with a report, the report drives classification first - this preserves tool-failure detection from `tool_calls_failed > 0`.
 However, if the report says `task` but stderr contains provider patterns (rate limit, 429, etc.), the stderr signal overrides to `provider`.
 When no report is available, stderr pattern matching is the sole classification input.
-Since `--quiet` is always passed, stderr may be empty in some failure cases, resulting in a `task` classification as a fallback.
+When `--quiet` is passed (the default unless verbose mode is active), stderr may be empty in some failure cases, resulting in a `task` classification as a fallback.

 ### Retry behavior